 A final word of caution: Don't give children under 4 years of age cold or cough medications, even though they may contain fever-lowering drugs.
-The Consumer Healthcare Products Association, a drug manufacturer trade group, announced in 2008 that its members would voluntarily change the label on these drugs in response to concern by the FDA and medical experts over their safety in young children.
+The Consumer Healthcare Products Association, a drug manufacturer trade group, has voluntarily changed the label on these drugs in response to concern by the FDA and medical experts over their safety in young children.
 The new labels warn caregivers not to give the medicine to children under 4.

 Why didn't my child's fever come down after I gave him medicine?

 If he continues to run a high fever, check the dose and your measuring utensil again to make sure that he got the right amount of medication.
 But if his temperature is just moderately elevated, he may not have an actual fever.
 His body temperature might be higher than normal because of extra clothes, a scorching day, or a lot of running around.
 Encourage him to shed some layers and cool down by resting or playing quietly in a cool spot.

 Why does my child's fever keep coming back?